bymarkone/timelanguage/README.md

 - Have an Intelligent Assistant
 Write Code and Influence Tech
 - Work in many industries
-- Be a first class engineer
+- Be a first-class engineer
 - Speak in conferences
 ```